Code-Institute-Submissions/milestone-project-48/readme.md

 - Visual Studio Code is my go to IDE which also helps checking mistakes in syntax and in general tells you if there is some code that is wrong.

-- I specifically clicked on all the links and all the forms and made sure everything works as intended.
+- I specifically clicked on all the links and made sure everything works as intended.

-- Since i am writing this code on visual studio, I always tested my changes before commiting them to github.
+- Since I am writing this code on visual studio, I always tested my changes before commiting them to github.

 **Devices Used:**

 * Samsung Galaxy S8 – Android 8.0
 * Desktop Custom PC - Windows 10
-* OnePlus 6T - OxygenOS, Andoird 10
+* OnePlus 6T - OxygenOS, Android 10

 **Browsers Used:**